-As the City completed the year, its governmental funds reported a combined fund balance of \$2,317,468, an increase of \$487,650 from last year's total of \$1,829,818.
+As the City completed the year, its governmental funds reported a combined fund balance of \$6,483,272, an increase of \$4,165,804 from last year's total of \$2,317,468.
 The following are the major reasons for the changes in fund balances of the major funds from the prior year.

 - The General Fund is the chief operating fund of the City.
-At the end of the current fiscal year, the cash balance of the General Fund was \$802,946, an increase of \$277,890 from the prior year. - The Special Revenue, Road Use Tax Fund cash balance increased by \$89,511 to \$211,430 during the fiscal year.
-Revenues were \$78,954 over budget due to conservative budgeting and the State increasing the fuel tax. - The Special Revenue, Local Option Sales Tax was established in previous years to provide additional general fund revenues to reduce the City's reliance on property tax revenues and provide a reliable funding source for capital projects.
-This year the City transferred 44% of these Local Option Sales Tax revenues to the General Fund.
+At the end of the current fiscal year, the cash balance of the General Fund was \$695,094, a decrease of \$107,852 from the prior year. - The Special Revenue, Road Use Tax Fund cash balance increased by \$61,136 to \$272,566 during the fiscal year.
+Revenues were more than budgeted due to conservative budgeting and two budgeted expenditures for projects not expended in fiscal 2017. - The Special Revenue, Local Option Sales Tax was established in previous years to provide additional general fund revenues to reduce the City's reliance on property tax revenues and provide a reliable funding source for capital projects.
+This year the City transferred 47% of these Local Option Sales Tax revenues to the General Fund.
 The City is required to use 25% of the Local Option Sales Tax proceeds for property tax relief to pay off outstanding general obligation debt.
-The remainder is used to pay for capital projects, equipment, library services ambulance service, and to make airport authority payments. - The Special Revenue, Tax Increment Financing cash balance (TIF) decreased by \$49,063 to \$584,294 during the fiscal year due to an internal loan for the 2015 residential project which was partially spent down for the project. - The Capital Projects Fund cash balance increased by \$67,500 to \$191,686 during the fiscal year.
-This increase is due to the City setting aside more funds for major equipment purchases for future years.
+The remainder is used to pay for capital projects, equipment, library services ambulance service, and to make airport authority payments. - The Special Revenue, Tax Increment Financing cash balance (TIF) increased by \$113,132 to \$697,426 during the fiscal year due to receiving more in revenues than debt and low to moderate set aside expenditures were made for the fiscal year. - The Capital Projects Fund cash balance increased by \$3,974,712 to \$4,166,398 during the fiscal year.
+This increase is due to the City issuing a General Obligation Bond of \$3,780,000 for capital projects that will be done in fiscal years 2018 and 2019.